sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 To wrap up this extremely interesting discussion in acemarke's own words: **code that changes together should stay together**.

 Having a more clear view on the matter, I decided to use apollo's hook API.

+I wrapped my `_app.tsx` component with the `ApolloProvider` and updated my `api` folder to only export the apollo `client`.
+I also removed the custom types I had previously added since they were redundant.
+I also added the new provider to the custom `render` method I am exporting from the `testUtils` directory.
+Naming the variable `AllTheProviders` paid off :P.

+Now I want to add a simple network call to my `Main.tsx` component (the `/` route of the application) to fetch some data from my server and display them on the front end.
+This is the moment of truth!